The Little Savage

-The Little Savage is a 1959 adventure film directed by Byron Haskin.
+The Little Savage is a 1959 American adventure film directed by Byron Haskin.
 It stars Pedro Armendáriz and Christiane Martel.
 It is loosely based on an 1848 novel of the same name by Frederick Marryat.

 It was one of the first films from Associated Producers Inc (API).
 It was originally announced for part of the slate of films for Regal Films.